Poland steps up border security as migrants head from Belarus | DW | 08.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Additional troops have been deployed at the border as Polish authorites said hundreds of migrants were heading from Belarus aiming to force their way into the EU.
+Additional troops have been deployed at the border as Polish authorites say hundreds of migrants are heading from Belarus aiming to force their way into the EU.

 Poland accused the Belarus government of preparing a "major provocation" by encouraging a large group of migrants to cross the Polish border on Monday.